-- a.
-Select the Put all stringlines in a layer check box. - b.
-Select the Advanced tab. - c.
-In the Alignment string field, select the centerline for up to 10 layers. - d.
-To include the centerline in the first layer, so that it will be cut as part of the road surface, select the Include alignment in layer 1 check box. - e.
-In the Stringlines model 1 field, select the model of strings forming the road surface/layer.
+- Select the Put all stringlines in a layer check box. - h.
+Select the Advanced tab. - In the Alignment string field, select the centerline for up to 10 layers. c. - To include the centerline in the first layer, so that it will be cut as part of the road surface, select the Include alignment in layer 1 check box. - In the Stringlines model 1 field, select the model of strings forming the road surface/layer. e.
 The Layer name 1 field shows the name of the selected model and cannot be changed.

-- f.
-For each optional layer, select the stringlines model and layer name as required. - g.
-To create extra roads/centrelines right-click the row number in the grid box to insert an extra row and fill it out referring to the steps above for the first layer. - 6.
-To create the LandXML file, click Write.
+- For each optional layer, select the stringlines model and layer name as required. f. - To create extra roads/centrelines right-click the row number in the grid box to insert an extra row and fill it out referring to the steps above for the first layer. - To create the LandXML file, click Write.